 I’m a big believer in blockchain technology.
 Transparency in transactions and higher security.
 Sounds good to me.
 I found out about a site that does real estate transactions on the blockchain so I researched it and thought it was going to work…until it didn’t.

-Propy is still very beta and what it really does is list homes for sale.
+Propy is still in it’s very beta stages.
+As of Late 2018, what it really does is list homes for sale.
 The promotional video leads you to believe that they manage home sales and transfers of property but it does not.
-It took a week to find this out.
+It took a week to find this out!

 The website wasn’t clear on all the details on how to sell a home on Propy so I contacted support.
 They gave me a brief overview of the process and said they’d get back to me in a few days with additional documents to help me with the process.
 No documents arrived.
 They then redirected me to a Propy Real Estate Agent who would be able to answer any questions I had.

 My first question was what it Propy’s role in selling a home?
 Basically they’re a listing service at the moment, just like Zillow or Redfin.
-The Propy agent told me that they can’t actually do a home sell completely on the blockchain yet because of the intricacies of real estate law that happens to be different from state to state and from country to country.
+The Propy agent told me that they can’t actually process selling a house completely on the blockchain.
+This is due to the intricacies of real estate law that happens to be different from state to state and from country to country.

 The Propy agent did offer to help me with the paperwork to sell my home for a 1% fee.
 That’s a lot for someone who would just be doing paperwork.
 She was located in San Francisco and would not be helping me locally.
 I declined this offer because I already knew of 1% home selling sources that included more services.

 The reason it wasn’t approved was that they weren’t sure if a real person was listing the home.
-I guess they have a lot of scams on their side and not enough secure resources.
+I guess they have a lot of scams related to selling your home yourself online.

 Real Estate Agents Use The Classic Scam Pitch